-Scale bars can show a single distance—for example, 100 miles—or it can be divided and subdivided to show multiple distances along the bar.
-If and where the scale bar is divided is determined by the set number of Divisions and Subdivisions on the Properties tab .
-If the scale bar fitting strategy allows, you can also adjust the Division Value, making the divisions wider or narrower.
+A scale bar can show a single distance—for example, 100 miles—or it can be divided and subdivided to show multiple distances along the bar.
+Whether and where the scale bar is divided is determined by the Divisions and Subdivisions settings on the Properties tab .
+If the scale bar fitting strategy allows, you can also adjust the Division Value option, making the divisions wider or narrower.
 The subdivision value is the division value divided by the number of subdivisions.

 Only the Adjust number of divisions and Adjust width fitting strategies allow you to change the Division and Subdivision controls.
 For the other fitting strategies, these are calculated automatically.